 Describes how to ensure that children receive necessary services by integrating assessment into the permanency planning process.

-Centers for Disease Control and Prevention (HHS) (2003)
+United States.
+Centers for Disease Control and Prevention.
+(2003)

 Explains to public health professionals the different forms of economic evaluations and offers strategies for framing an economic evaluation study.

 Maternal and Child Health Thesaurus (PDF - 1,731 KB)

 Provides the maternal and child health (MCH) professional community with a standard vocabulary in MCH program development and management, including health services, research, training, and program administration.